Mixed twistor D-modules: Infinitesimal mixed twistor modules

-It is basic to study a mixed twistor $D$-module with normal crossing singularity.
-In this section, we shall study its infinitesimal version, which is infinitesimal mixed twistor structure.
-In the Hodge case, it was done in \cite{kashiwara-mixed-Hodge}.
-Our main purpose in this subsection is to explain the twistor version of the statements in \cite{kashiwara-mixed-Hodge}.
+It is basic to study mixed twistor $D$-modules with normal crossing singularity.
+In this section, we shall study its infinitesimal version (or linear version), which is infinitesimal mixed twistor module.
+In the Hodge case, infinitesimal mixed Hodge modules were introduced and studied in \cite{kashiwara-mixed-Hodge}.
+A kind of gluing procedure of infinitesimal mixed Hodge modules was studied in \cite{kashiwara-mixed-Hodge} and \cite{saito2}.
+Our main purpose in this chapter is to explain the twistor version of the statements and the ideas in \cite{kashiwara-mixed-Hodge} and \cite{saito2}.

-\subsection{Preliminary}
+\section{Preliminary}

-\subsubsection{Mixed twistor structure}
+\subsection{Mixed twistor structure}

 Let $X$ be a complex manifold.
-Let $(\nbigt,W)$ be a filtered object in the category of smooth $\nbigr_X$-triples, i.e., $W$ is a finite complete exhaustive increasing filtration indexed by $\seisuu$.
-It is called a variation of mixed twistor structure on $X$, (or simply a mixed twistor structure on $X$,) if each $\Gr^W_w(\nbigt)$ is a polarizable pure twistor $D$-module of weight $w$.
+Let $(\nbigt,W)$ be a filtered object in the category of variations of twistor structure on $X$ (\S\ref{subsection;13.5.3.10}), where $W$ is a finite complete exhaustive increasing filtration indexed by $\seisuu$.
+It is called a variation of mixed twistor structure on $X$ if each $\Gr^W_w(\nbigt)$ is a polarizable pure twistor $D$-module of weight $w$.
+In this paper, we often call it a mixed twistor structure on $X$, i.e., omit ``variation of'', if there is no risk of confusion.
 It is called pure of weight $w$, if $\Gr^L_m=0$ unless $m=w$.
-The category of polarizable pure twistor structure on $X$ is denoted by $\PTS(X,w)$.
+Let $\PTS(X,w)\subset\VTS(X)$ denote the full subcategory of polarizable pure twistor structure on $X$.
 It is abelian and semisimple.
 For $\nbigt_i\in\PTS(X,w_i)$ with $w_1>w_2$, any morphism $\nbigt_1\lrarr\nbigt_2$ in the category of $\nbigr$-triples is $0$.
-The category of mixed twistor structure on $X$ is denoted by $\MTS(X)$.
+Let $\MTS(X)\subset\VTS(X)^{\fil}$ denote the category of mixed twistor structure on $X$.
 It is an abelian category.
 For any morphism $F:(\nbigt_1,W)\lrarr(\nbigt_2,W)$ in $\MTS(X)$, $F$ is strictly compatible with the filtration $W$. \begin{rem} It might be more appropriate that the above object is called graded polarizable variation of mixed twistor structure.
 We omit to distinguish it, because we consider only graded polarizable ones.

 \end{rem}

 The category $\MTS(X)$ is naturally equipped with tensor product and inner homomorphism.
 It is also equipped with additive auto equivalences $\Sigma^{p,q}$ given by the tensor product of $\nbigu(-p,q)$.